pkantue/molomolotech/Podcast/ShowNotes/Eddy Gitonga.md

 ## Intro
+### Hook: Have you ever wondered how innovation can transform waste into internet access for your phone?

+Well today, we have a truly dynamic guest who embodies that spirit of change.

+- Read-out (alternate with extracts from the conversation).

-Today’s guest is a dynamic innovator, entrepreneur, and mentor with a strong background in procurement, negotiation, and finance.
-Eddy Gitonga has founded and led three impactful ventures in smart waste management, climate tech, and clean tech.
+Meet Eddy Gitonga, an innovative entrepreneur and mentor with a remarkable background in procurement, negotiation, and finance.
+Eddy has founded and led three impactful ventures in smart waste management, climate tech, and clean tech.

-As the founder of T-Bin Limited, Eddy has revolutionized waste management by developing smart waste bins that cut waste and boost recycling.
-At Eden Ecotech Global, Eddy's ingenuity led to a patented garbage security light that uses waste for energy.
+As the founder of T-Bin Limited, he’s revolutionizing waste management with smart waste bins designed to cut waste and boost recycling efforts.
+And at Eden Ecotech Global, Eddy’s ingenuity shines through with a patented garbage security light that not only uses waste for energy but also enhances community safety.

 Now, as a business coaching specialist at WIDU.africa, Eddy empowers entrepreneurs with design thinking and lean startup skills, driving environmental innovation and positive global impact.

+### Stay tuned as Eddy shares his journey, insights on sustainable innovation, and how we can contribute to a cleaner, greener, smarter future!"

 ## Questions